PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 propagation contract.
 Implement only the transparent returns and two direct assignments, rerun focused and branch-changed broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Mean/attention result propagation implementation checkpoint

+`run_mean_attention()` now returns the policy-selected ordered tuple from `run_recovery_invocations()`, and the local helper transparently returns it.
+The first direct call retains `_layout_pass_set_1_mean_attention_results`; the guarded terminal call retains `_terminal_mean_attention_results`.

+Both existing recovery contexts still receive the helper as an argument-free callback and do not branch on its result.
+Every selected child still runs once in the same policy-specific order and shared scope.
+Option guards, keywords, adjacent calls, diagnostics, dependencies, graph mutation, and TensorFlow behavior are unchanged; neither retained tuple has a new consumer.

+The first implementation gate found four expected stale AST assertions for the former raw helper/direct expressions.
+They now require the exact helper Return and both named assignments.

+Implementation validation completed sequentially under `uv`:

+- mean/attention policy and callback contexts, attention recovery, quantized suffix, terminal boundary, architecture, and pass-efficiency coverage:
+  `330 passed in 20.05s`
+- branch-changed broad suite plus the same policy/callback coverage:
+  `1464 passed in 26.61s`

+These are unit, contract, and orchestration checks; this result propagation does not claim a new model-corpus run.

+At resume, audit the next raw terminal helper result after `_terminal_mean_attention_results`.
+Keep both mean/attention tuples observation-only and preserve their policy guards.
+Commit and push only; do not create, reopen, or update a pull request.